lukasvasadi/lukasvasadi-dev/src/posts/environments.md

 pyenv --version
 ```

-> **_NOTE:_** Before proceeding, you must reorder the `$Path` environment variable to give higher precedence to the binaries stored under pyenv.
+<Tag msg='Before proceeding, you must reorder the <code>$Path</code> environment variable to give higher precedence to the binaries stored under pyenv.
 Otherwise, by default, Windows will search for the Python binaries in its AppData directory.
-This can be accomplished from the command line, however, I recommend using the environment variable dialog, which can be found via the Windows search box.
+This can be accomplished from the command line, however, I recommend using the environment variable dialog, which can be found via the Windows search box.' />

 After reordering the environment variables, refresh the shell environment: